piotsi/deliveryx/README.md

 # DeliveryX

-Simple app made with help of Gorilla toolkit.
+App for online food ordering made with the help of Gorilla toolkit.